Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-26-JavaScript_Node.js.markdown

 - REPL commands (Read Eval Print Loop)

 - Command examples
-  - .break - Exits a block within the REPL session &rarr; if you get stuck in a block of code
+  - .break - exits a block within the REPL session &rarr; if you get stuck in a block of code
-  - .editor - Opens an internal editor, ctrl-d &rarr; saves and quit the editor
+  - .editor - opens an internal editor, ctrl-d &rarr; saves and quit the editor

 ### Running your js file with Node.js